-As such, this business model is really location independent as it allows you to run your business from anywhere in the world as all you need is a fast internet connection and tools like Shopify and Oberlo.
+As such, this business model is really location independent as it allows you to run your business from anywhere in the world as all you need is a fast internet connection and tools like Shopify and Spocket.

-For example, Oberlo makes it really easy for you to source products from suppliers around the world by giving you access to a marketplace where you discover a huge variety of products, and add them to your store with just a few clicks.
+For example, Spocket makes it really easy for you to source products from suppliers around the world by giving you access to a marketplace where you discover a huge variety of products, and add them to your store with just a few clicks.
 By benefiting from the verified sellers feature you can see who the top performing suppliers are with highest quality service for users over a sustained period.